Flutterby is medicine for the soul.

 “It was a way for me to give him complete attention.
 And it pulled me into him in a deep and intense way,” she says.
 The work is called Flutterby—the word her father remembered during one of her visits that she used as a child to say “butterfly.”

-The artwork and narrative had its first exhibit at the Carnegie Visual and Performing Arts Center October 22-December 1, 2010.
+The artwork had its first exhibit at the Carnegie Visual and Performing Arts Center October 22-December 1, 2010.
 A staged performance of the work premiered at the Carnegie theatre October 22.

 About Andrea Kay

 An award-winning artist and writer with more than 30 years experience creating artwork and writing related to self expression.
-Artwork spans ink and water color, charcoal and paper mache to pastels, acrylic, clay and handmade paper.
-Writing includes five published non-fiction books and more than 1,200 syndicated newspaper columns.
+Artwork spans ink and water color, charcoal and paper mache to pastels, acrylic, clay, handmade paper and collage.
+Writing includes six published non-fiction books and more than 1,400 syndicated newspaper columns related to work, careers and working while being a caretaker or dealing with dementia.
+Andrea's current artwork is paper mache sculpture and collage of birds (

 Professional Experience